supertestnet/hodlcontracts/README.md

 # Hodl contracts
 A non-custodial oracle and escrow system for the lightning network.
 Makes LN contracts more functional.

-if you fire it up, be aware:
+If you fire it up, be aware:

 (1) you need lnd